dhp-exe/dhp-exe/README.md

 # 💫 About Me:
-Hey there!
+Hi there!
 I'm Phuoc 👨‍💻  <br>🎓 2nd-year CS student at Ho Chi Minh City University of Technology (Bach Khoa University).  <br>💡 Working toward becoming a Software Engineer focusing on backend and fullstack development.  <br>💻 I code mainly in C++ and Python, and I'm trying to learn JavaScript.  <br>🔥 Always learning something new.

 ## 🌐 Socials: